sendynl/woocommerce-plugin/readme.txt

 = 3.0.7 =
 * Reduce calls to the API when migrating legacy data
 * Improve performance on the overview pages
+* Fix an error on the checkout page

 = 3.0.6 =
 * Fix an issue where migrating data to the new format caused an error